muguangyi/ferry/README.md

 > `NOTE`: Ferry is a **WIP** project, please `DO` `NOT` use it in your project so far.

-**Ferry** is a lightweight game server develop framework for `golang`. **Ferry** setup connections between containers based on `feature dependency`.
+**Ferry** is a lightweight server framework for `golang`. **Ferry** setup connections between containers based on `feature dependency`.
 This solution provides much flexibility for user to setup extendable servers quickly.

 ## What Ferry DO